 A few words about screen size:

 Not all e-book readers have the same screen size.
 While most have 6-inch screens, some are bigger, reaching 8, 10 or even 13.3 inches.

 While a 6-inch e-reader is convenient for reading epub or mobi formatted files, something bigger is generally preferred for reading PDF files.
 Some software, like Koreader, offers the option to reflow documents.
 This feature makes it possible to adapt the text to the size of the screen.
 Despite this feature, it is still usually better, for reading purposes, to keep the document “as is”, to be better-able to read the footnotes and enjoy the design of the original page.
-However, cutting the edges of the PDF document or reading it in “landscape” mode, makes reading PDFs possible on a 6-inch e-book reader; for most documents (i.e. pdf’s with images or graphics, non-fiction, or full page A4 documents without margins) a bigger format will always be more comfortable.
+However, cutting the edges of the PDF document or reading it in “landscape” mode, makes reading PDFs possible on a 6-inch e-book reader; but for most documents (i.e. pdf’s with images or graphics, non-fiction, or full page A4 documents without margins) a bigger format will always be more comfortable.